 Hair loss is caused by many things.
-It could be your hair reacting to a product you are using, for those you religiously monitor and take care of their hair.
+It could be your hair reacting to a product you are using, for those of you who religiously monitor and use several products at a time.
 Another is experiencing thinning hair.

 Thinning hair, a common phenomenon with all women, not just blacks, means excess shedding of the hair causing it to thin.
 It can happen with women with both relaxed hair and natural hair.

 The most common cause of thinning hair is our hairstyle.
-Maybe you are applying too much tension to your hair with your hairstyles like tight braids, ponytails, weaves, and among others.
+Maybe you are applying too much tension to your hair with your hairstyles like tight braids, ponytails, weaves, and others.
 This type of hair loss is called traction alopecia.

-You might not notice while your hair is still secured with the hairstyle, but once it comes off, you notice you have lost lots of hair, more than the natural shedding.
+You might not notice while your hair is still secured with the hairstyle, but once it comes off, you notice you have lost lots of hair more than the natural shedding.
 When this happens, it is traction alopecia.

 Another cause of rapid hair loss is androgenetic alopecia.
 This has to do with the body’s reaction than external force.
 Androgenetic alopecia is a common autoimmune condition where the body’s immune system attacks healthy hair, causing them to fall out in patches in the scalp.

 Around 30 million women suffer from this condition in America.
 Androgenetic alopecia usually happens to women between the ages of 50 to 70, according to the America Dermatology Association.

-But for younger women, it could be caused by genetics, nutrition, stress, or even hormone changes.
+However, for younger women, it could be caused by genetics, nutrition, stress, or even hormone changes.
 When you are experiencing androgenetic alopecia, it is best to consult a professional and get advice and treatment.

 During pregnancy, the estrogen hormone is increased, and this can lock the hair growing and shedding phase.
 The hair would stay stagnant for the nine months duration of the pregnancy.
 After giving birth, lots of hair starts to fall off.

 Stress is another reason for thinning hair.
 When your body is handling more than it should, one of the ways it reacts is through the hair.
 You might experience severe thinning hair when you are stressed.

 Another reason for hair thinning is a change in medication.
 Some medications have severe reactions and thinning hair can be a side effect.
 You have to make sure to read the label of the medications you are purchasing to know if it causes hair loss.

 Iron is an essential mineral when producing hair protein that helps hair growth.
 If your body is deficient in iron, your hair is most likely to suffer or it.
-To confirm your iron deficiency, you will need to conduct a blood test and then start correct treatment.
+To confirm your iron deficiency, you will need to conduct a blood test and then start the correct treatment.

-Hypothyroidism and Hyperthyroidism
+7. Hypothyroidism and hyperthyroidism

 The thyroid glands help regulate the body’s metabolism by controlling the production of proteins and tissue use of oxygen.
 Thyroid imbalance can affect the protein balance in the hair, causing the hair follicles to shred.
 If hypothyroidism is not treated, it could lead to anemia.